Install Python the right way, with uv

 brew install uv

-If you don't have Homebrew yet, see Install Homebrew.
+Don't have Homebrew yet?
+See Install Homebrew.

 Windows

-Use the PowerShell installer or winget.
+PowerShell installer or winget, your pick.

 # install uv via the official script on windows